 - Gut Health: With 6 grams of prebiotic fiber, Grüns may contribute to a thriving microbiome.
 This could lead to digestive benefits such as bowel regularity, help with bloating discomfort, and support for nutrient absorption.
 A healthy digestive system may also positively impact immune response, as a large proportion of the body’s immune cells are found in the gut.

 - Cognitive Function and Skin Health: Some Grüns users say they have noticed improvements in other areas, including mental focus and clarity and skin health and appearance.
+The adaptogens in Grüns – shiitake mushrooms and astragalus – have been linked to the body’s ability to handle stress.

 - Free Radicals: Grüns contains powdered superfoods like chlorella, wheatgrass, alfalfa, blueberry, goji, and açai, which are rich in antioxidants that may help neutralize free radicals and combat oxidative stress.